vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ## Technical Security Risk

 Technical security risk is a critical concern for any blockchain network as it involves potential vulnerabilities in the system's technical infrastructure.
-In this section, we will examine technical security risks associated with the Axelar network and their potential impact.
+In this section, we will examine technical security risks associated with the Axelar network, including potential liveness issues, trust assumptions involving access controls, and smart contract security practices.

-### Contract Architecture Overview

-Axelar provides the main smart contracts for EVM [here](https://github.com/axelarnetwork/axelar-cgp-solidity).

-**Interfaces:**
-a.
-IAxelarGateway.sol
-b.
-IERC20.sol
-c.
-IERC20BurnFrom.sol
-d.
-IAxelarExecutable.sol

-**Base Contracts:**
-a.
-Ownable.sol
-b.
-EternalStorage.sol
-c.
-AdminMultisigBase.sol
-d.
-ERC20.sol

-**ERC20 Extensions:**
-a.
-ERC20Permit.sol
-b.
-MintableCappedERC20.sol
-c.
-BurnableMintableCappedERC20.sol

-**Axelar Core Contracts:**
-a.
-AxelarGatewayProxy.sol
-b.
-AxelarGateway.sol
-c.
-AxelarAuthWeighted.sol

-**Utility Contracts:**
-a.
-ECDSA.sol
-b.
-TokenDeployer.sol
-c.
-DepositHandler.sol
-d.
-AxelarDepositService.sol
-e.
-AxelarGasService.sol

-- IAxelarGateway.sol, IERC20.sol, IERC20BurnFrom.sol, and IAxelarExecutable.sol are interfaces that define the required functions for the respective contracts implementing them.
-- Ownable.sol provides ownership functionality to contracts that inherit from it.
-- EternalStorage.sol serves as a storage contract for the proxy.
-- AdminMultisigBase.sol is a multisig governance contract used for upgrading implementations through voting.
-- ERC20.sol is the base ERC20 contract that other ERC20 extension contracts inherit from.
-- ERC20Permit.sol, MintableCappedERC20.sol, and BurnableMintableCappedERC20.sol are extensions of the base ERC20 contract, providing additional functionalities like spending permits, minting with a capped total supply, and burn capabilities.
-- [AxelarGatewayProxy.sol](https://etherscan.io/address/0x4F4495243837681061C4743b74B3eEdf548D56A5#code) and [AxelarGateway.sol (Implementation Contract)](https://etherscan.io/address/0xEd9938294aCF9EE52D097133CA2cAafF0C804F16#code) are the core contracts of the Axelar network, with the former implementing the proxy pattern and the latter being the implementation contract that accepts signed commands from Axelar validators.
-- [AxelarAuthWeighted.sol](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code) is a weighted multisig authentication contract used by the gateway for verifying messages.
-- ECDSA.sol is a utility contract for signature authentication checks.
-- [TokenDeployer.sol](https://etherscan.io/address/0xe88Ab68Cd69e92294FcC3BBBD894Fb183197fA39#code) is responsible for deploying BurnableMintableCappedERC20 tokens upon receiving a signed command from the Axelar network.
-- DepositHandler.sol is a contract deployed at deposit addresses, enabling the burning/locking of tokens sent by users.
-It prevents re-entrancy and works in conjunction with the gateway contract.
-- AxelarDepositService.sol is a service used to generate deposit addresses for ERC20 tokens, native currency transfers, or unwrapping native currency from wrapped ERC20 tokens.
-- [AxelarGasService.sol](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#code) is a contract that handles cross-chain gas payments.
-It accepts payments for covering gas costs on the destination chain.
-Gas payments should occur with the same parameters right before calling callContract or callContractWithToken on the gateway.
+### Possible Liveness Issues

+Axelar may experience [liveness issues if validators opt to support only certain chains](https://blog.li.fi/navigating-arbitrary-messaging-bridges-a-comparison-framework-8720f302e2aa).
+For a new chain to be incorporated, it must receive support from 60% of the validators, based on their quadratic voting power, to run a node for that particular chain.
+Despite the fact that validators have the option to maintain a specific EVM chain, the majority vote threshold remains at 60% of the quadratic voting power of the total validator set.
+Therefore, if an EVM chain fails to attract enough supporting validators, it may affect liveness (although not security).
+Furthermore, on-chain governance can increase these thresholds.

+#### A Note on Relayer Services
+Axelar runs relayer services which observe all connected chains, and these relayers will pick up the event and submit it to the Axelar network for processing.
+These relayer services are a free, operational convenience Axelar provides, and can be run by anyone who wishes to create and use their own relayer service instead.

+The distribution of currently existing alternatives is unclear in Axelar and may represent a centralisation risk.
+An outage of the Axelar relayer service could result in a network-wide outage.

 ### Access Control